sandrosxila/react-tdd/README.md

-# Mastering React Test-Driven Development (Typescript Implementation)
+# Mastering React Test-Driven Development (Opinionated Typescript Implementation)
 React Typescript Example of Book: Mastering React Test-Driven Development by Daniel Irvine

 My Code is only for helping purposes for a developer who wants to implement the book code examples in typescript.
 You can fork it and improve it :heart:.